Financial Aid Summary for the 2015-16 School Year

-Complete the Re-Enrollment Application (available soon) and turn it in to the school office with the Re-Enrollment Fee.
+Complete the 2017-2018 Re-Enrollment Form and turn it in to the school office with the Agreement To Cooperate With NHCS Foundations – Parents, Guardians, Non Role Model Volunteers and Re-Enrollment Fee.

 New Students (U.S.)